Martha-NYagikuyu/Moringa-IP-Pizza-Project/README.md

 ## Description

-The purpose of my delani studio project is to indicates the services being offered to pitch a product vision.
+The purpose of my pizza project is to indicates the services being offered to pitch a product vision.
 The site contains

-six sections; about my project,the title,services,what we do,portfolio and the filling form.
+five sections; about home,about us,menu,making order and contact us.

 ## Setup requirements
 <ol>